magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/02_use.md

 # Use

-After installation you can visit the server app in a browser, with the username and password you previously specified.
+After installation, you can visit the server app in a browser, with the username and password you previously specified.
 For Heroku deployment, you may do so by running `heroku open` in the command line or find the app URL in your Heroku account.
 For local deployment, the URL is by default http://localhost:4000.

 There is an example demo of the server app available at [https://magpie-demo.herokuapp.com](https://magpie-demo.herokuapp.com).